 As you can see, there are many applications for DE.
 However, there are some precautions.
 DE is dusty, I use to care but my husband has asthma, so he uses a dust mask for big jobs.
 A little goes a long way so I use care when using it on or around my pets.
 DE is also drying so I use scoops and a hand sieve to spread it around.
 DE can also harm beneficial bugs such as bees and butterflies, so I avoid using it on flowering plants.
 Also, some people use it to control flea problems in their homes, which is a great non-toxic alternative but I have read that care must be used with the amount used on carpets because the DE can seize up the vacuum.We do not have carpet but occasionally, will use the central vacuum to suck up about 1tbs of DE to kill anything that may be in the canister.

-Where to buy: There are many companies that sell Food-grade DE.
+http://iamlearningdisabled.com/thinking-fast-thinking-slow-thinking-nld/ Where to buy: There are many companies that sell Food-grade DE.
 We purchase our DE from a feed store.
 A 50lb bag generally costs around $35.00.
-This is stored in the original bag in a heavy duty plastic bag, to protect it from moisture and will last us a year or more.
+This is stored in the original bag in a heavy duty plastic bag, to protect it from moisture and will last years.
 You can buy smaller amounts online.
-When using it for our dogs initially we had them checked for heartworm every six months but after years of negative tests, we now have them tested annually which is recommended by the Vet.

 Keep in mind there is a type of DE for pools, this is NOT what you want, it is chemically treated and therefore toxic to pets.

 Parasite prevention is necessary especially since they are everywhere and easily brought into the home or ingested by your pet.
 However, we prefer safer alternatives that are just as convenient to administer to our pets.